CADD-SC/CYP2D6-Inhibition-Prediction-Model/README.md

 # CYP2D6-Inhibition-Prediction-Model
 Machine learning-based prediction model for CYP2D6 inhibition prediction

-## Introduction: ##
+## Introduction ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the CYP2D6 inhibition of target drug compounds in early stage of drug discovery process
+Welcome to our repository, here we provide machine learning model to efficiently predict the CYP2D6 inhibition of target drug compounds in early stage of drug discovery process.
+CYP2D6 is a highly polymorphic enzyme within the Cytochrome P450 family, involved in the metabolism of approximately 25% of all clinically used drugs.
+These include antidepressants, antipsychotics, beta-blockers, and opioid analgesics.
+Inhibition of CYP2D6 can lead to significant changes in drug metabolism, resulting in either reduced efficacy or increased toxicity.

+## Classification criteria ##

+The model uses an IC50 threshold:

+</strong> If <em>IC50</em> < 10 μM, the compound is <strong>Inhibitor</strong> and belongs to class 1.
+If <em>IC50</em> ≥ 10 μM, it is <strong>Not an Inhibitor</strong> and belongs to class 0.

 ## Dependencies ##